AndrewWPhillips/eggql/TUTORIAL.md

 	}
 )
 ```
 We've already seen the `EpisodeDetails` struct, but it now has two new fields (`Stars` and `Commentary`) which are used to save the submitted values from the client.
-There is also a root mutation containing the `CreateReview` mutation.
-This mutation takes two arguments, an `Episode` (enum) and a `ReviewInput` and returns the `EpisodeDetails` as confirmation of the change.
+The root mutation has a `CreateReview` mutation that takes two arguments, an `Episode` (enum) and a `ReviewInput`.
+It returns the `EpisodeDetails` to confirm the change, but can also return NULL (since the return type is a **pointer** to `EpisodeDetails`) if there is an error such as an invalid episode.

 #### Input Types

-A new thing here is a struct (`ReviewInput`) used as an argument.
+A new thing here is a struct (`ReviewInput`) used as a resolver argument.
 This creates a GraphQL **input** type.
 An input type is similar to a GraphQL object type except that it can only be used as an argument to a mutation or query.
 Unlike an object (or interface) type the fields of an input type cannot have arguments.
 Also, if you try to use the same Go struct as an input type _and_ an object (or interface) type then **eggql** will return an error.
 TODO: include error message

 Here is the complete program with the `CreateReview` mutation.